MoreOutput/RockMUD/README.md

 * Fields in any passed in objects overwrite those in the template.

 **/templates/html**
-HTML templates used; mainly retrieved to ease complex display.
-For RockMUD core this mainly means character creation screens.
+HTML templates mainly retrieved to ease complex display.
+For RockMUD core this means character creation screens.

 **/ai**
 Mob specific AI scripts.
 This are merged into game items after they are loaded from their respective area files.
 AI can be written directly into the area file; ai scripts are outlined here when they can be reused.
 RockMUD core aims to have 4: shopkeeper.js, wander.js, aggie.js and mayor.js.